dgoulet-tor/arti/README.md

 You can make documentation with `cargo doc`.
 I prefer `cargo doc --no-deps --document-private-items`, to include documentation for private members but not for dependencies.

+## I want to help.
+What _should_ I do with this?

+More tests would be great.

+Parsing more document types would be great.

+More documentation examples would be great.

+Improvements or bugfixes to the existing code would be great.

+Improving the look and feel of the documentation would also rock.

+I've made a bunch of notes throughout the document in comments with strings like "XXX" or "TODO".

+There is a list of features that I wish other crates had in `WANT_FROM_OTHER_CRATES`.

+Please hold off on opening tickets unless you are pretty sure that you're reporting a problem I don't know about. :)

 ## Caveat haxxor: what to watch out for